-Sudden stabbing pelvic pain can occur for many reasons.
-Although it is not always harmful, severe pain may indicate a medical problem, such as an ovarian cyst or endometriosis.
+Sudden stabbing pain in the pelvic area may occur for many reasons.
+Some causes of sudden stabbing pelvic pain are harmless.
+However, severe pain may indicate a medical problem, like an ovarian cyst, ectopic pregnancy, or endometriosis.

 Some causes, such as round ligament pain and ovulation pain, are harmless and usually go away on their own.
 Severe pain, though,